 2. Curtain Bluff, Antigua

-The Tamarind Tree restaurant is a favorite breakfast spot at Curtain Bluff in Antigua, serving up freshly-made banana pancakes, French toast, eggs Benedict and their famous banana bread.
-The restaurant has a live band in the evenings and the ambiance goes well with the entrees-locally-sourced grouper and wahoo infused with French and Caribbean spices for local flavor.
+The Tamarind Tree restaurant is a favorite breakfast spot at Curtain Bluff in Antigua, serving up freshly made banana pancakes, French toast, eggs Benedict and their famous banana bread.
+The restaurant has a live band in the evenings and the ambiance goes well with the entrees.
 The Seagrape restaurant is the place to go for lunch; the beach barbecue, along with a live steel-drum band, is a crowd favorite.
 In the evening, the menu changes to Italian with an Antiguan twist.
 Freshly-made pastas and fish appeal to a wide palate.
 The Sugar Mill terrace serves a traditional afternoon tea daily.
-Adults may be surprised-and pleased-to find that the resort carries more than 400 varieties of wine, making it one of the most extensive wine cellars in the Caribbean.
-Included in the room rate is exclusive wine tastings and tours every Friday.
+Adults may be surprised (and pleased) to find that the resort carries more than 400 varieties of wine, making it one of the most extensive wine cellars in the Caribbean.
+Included in the room rate are exclusive wine tastings and tours every Friday.

 3. Nickelodeon Hotels & Resorts Punta Cana, Dominican Republic

 With 12 restaurants, this all inclusive family resort is setting a new culinary standard.
 Adults will love Kitchen 23 by Le Chique, which features a 12-course tasting menu.
 Kids will relish the culinary flavors at Zest, which has cooked-to-order options including healthy choices.
 Authentic Asian dishes can be had at Wok Wok and you’ll feel like you’re in Italy eating at the resort’s popular Verdello Italian restaurant.
 The open kitchen at Sugarcane brings Latin American favorites to life right in front of guests.
+But the ultimate place to eat is BRGRS PH, where your family can tackle the Machete Burger— it feeds up to eight people!
 Nickelodeon Hotels & Resorts Punta Cana has plenty of food options and flavors.

 4. The Resort at Paws Up, Montana